-The Board's other impasse resolution authority involves the interest arbitration procedures outlined in Section 805 of PERA for critical service employees who do not have the right to strike.
+The Board's other impasse resolution authority involves the arbitration procedures outlined in Section 805 of PERA for critical service employees who do not have the right to strike, such as employees of the courts, prison guards, or guards at mental hospitals.
 When arbitration is necessary for negotiations involving these employees, the employer and the employee representative each select one arbitrator that must then jointly select a third, neutral arbitrator.
 If the arbitrators representing the parties cannot agree upon a third arbitrator, they may request a list of seven arbitrators from the Board.
 Each party, starting with the employer, strikes from the list until one arbitrator remains and serves as the neutral arbitrator.
 The panel of three arbitrators then issues an award, with the ability of an arbitrator to offer a dissent to some or all of the award.